Grateful-Forest/OpenGOAL-Monster-Tools/README.md

 3. Select Navmesh in Blender and Generate.

 Limitations:
-- Monster Won't Navigate Around Sharp Pizza Slices Around the Perimiter Sharper than 90 Degrees (use Nav-Spheres instead)
+- Monster Won't Navigate Around Sharp Pizza Slices Cut Out of the Perimiter Sharper than 90 Degrees (use Nav-Spheres instead)
 - No Jumps